 - The chairs must not be moved closer together and should remain 2m apart.

-- A face covering must be worn at all times unless you have an official exemption.
+- A face covering must be worn at all times.

 - If you need water, you’ll need to obtain it from the water cooler yourself.
 Please consider bringing a drink with you.